-A large number of possible future states can be extrapolated by working with historical or simulated time series, on which random samples are carried out in accordance with the 'Monte Carlo' method (see section 4.1.2).
-The main process behind ANTARES is summarised in Figure 10.
+A large number of possible future states can be extrapolated by working with historical or simulated time series, on which random samples are carried out in accordance with the 'Monte Carlo' method.
+The main process behind ANTARES is summarised in Figure 16.

-10 ANTARES: A New Tool for Adequacy Reporting of Electric Systems
+14 ANTARES: A New Tool for Adequacy Reporting of Electric Systems

-The model is used in many European projects and national assessments:

-- the PLEF adequacy study [24];

-- RTE French Generation Adequacy Report [3];
+The model is used in many European projects and national assessments such as the PLEF adequacy study, the RTE French Generation Adequacy Report, the TwenTies project, e-Highway2050, ENTSO-E's TYNDP15, ENTSO-E's MAF and many more;

-- the TwenTies project [4];

-- e-Highway2050 [5];

-- ENTSO-E's TYNDP11 [6] and MAF [20];